nupfel/nofuss/README.md

 ## Versions

-The versions info is stored in the ```data/versions.json``` file.
+The versions info is stored in the `data/versions.json` file.
 This file contains an array of objects with info about version matching and firmware files.

 The "origin" key contains filters.
 The server will apply those filters to the requester info.
 Version matching is always "more or equal" for minimum version number and "less or equal" for maximum version number.
 An asterisk (\*) means "any".
 MAC and device matching is "equals".
 If you define no filter (i.e. the "origin" key is empty) every request will match.

+The "build" filter works slightly different.
+If defined and different than "*" it will match any request with non-empty `X-ESP8266-BUILD` header that's different from the defined in the rule.
+This is meant for different build of the same version (problably a development one?) and to avoid a loop it requires the requested to report the build explicitly.

-The target key contains info about version number for the new firmware and paths to the firmware files relative to the ```public``` folder.
+The target key contains info about version number for the new firmware and paths to the firmware files relative to the `public` folder.
 If there is no binary for "firmware" or "spiffs" keys, just leave it empty.

 ```
 [